-If you're a parent or teacher, you probably know that by 7th grade vocabulary and spelling skills of most students SHOULD be solid.
-But many times, students at this level need a boost to continue learning.
-Why?
+If you're a parent or teacher, you probably know that by 7th grade vocabulary and spelling skills* of most students SHOULD be solid.
+There are many, many more vocabulary words to learn, and students should be learning them reasonably fast on their own, as they grow in knowledge in various subject areas.

 Many 7th grade students fall into one of these groups: